eugestumm/eugestumm.github.io/_pages/cv.md

 ### Presenter

-“The Poet is Present: Marico Carmona’s Bodily Presence in Poetry Slams as an Strategy Towards Inclusive Language in Spanish.”
-LASA 2025: Poner el cuerpo en Latinx America.
-Latin American Studies Association, San Francisco, CA, USA, April 2025.
+"The Poet is Present: Marico Carmona’s Bodily Presence in Poetry Slams as an Strategy Towards Inclusive Language in Spanish." *LASA 2025: Poner el cuerpo en Latinx America*, April 2025, Latin American Studies Association, San Francisco, CA, USA.

-“Brazilian Funk in Pajubá: How Travesti Funkeiras Utilize Cryptolects for Collective Enunciation.”
-Harvard University’s Graduate Music Forum Conference: TRANS\*Media.
-Harvard University, Cambridge, MA, USA, March 2025.
+"Brazilian Funk in Pajubá: How Travesti Funkeiras Utilize Cryptolects for Collective Enunciation." *Harvard University’s Graduate Music Forum Conference: TRANS\*Media*, March 2025, Harvard University, Cambridge, MA, USA.

-“From Christine de Pizan to Christine and the Queens: Gender Bending as Transgression of Normative Identity Politics.”
-International Conference of Europeanists: Radical Europe: Violence, Emancipation & Reaction (30th).
-Sciences Po Lyon & Université Lyon 2, Lyon, France, July 2024.
+"From Christine de Pizan to Christine and the Queens: Gender Bending as Transgression of Normative Identity Politics." *International Conference of Europeanists: Radical Europe: Violence, Emancipation & Reaction (30th)*, July 2024, Sciences Po Lyon & Université Lyon 2, Lyon, France.

-“Pabujá as a Community of Practices.”
-Samuel Armistead Colloquium (17th).
-University of California, Davis, Davis, CA, USA, April 2024.
+"Pabujá as a Community of Practices." *Samuel Armistead Colloquium (17th)*, April 2024, University of California, Davis, Davis, CA, USA.

-“From Brazilian Literary Feet Lovers to Reddit Femboys: Imagining Queer Multitudes as a Form of Alliance.”
-Queen's Graduate Conference in Literature: Orientation: This Way, That Way & The Other.
-Queen's University, Kingston, ON, Canada, May 2023.
+"From Brazilian Literary Feet Lovers to Reddit Femboys: Imagining Queer Multitudes as a Form of Alliance." *Queen's Graduate Conference in Literature: Orientation: This Way, That Way & The Other*, May 2023, Queen's University, Kingston, ON, Canada.

-“What is Queer About Queer Cinema: Queering Speculative Fabulation.”
-Graduate and Postdoctoral Research Symposium (Fifth Annual).
-University of Miami, Miami, FL, USA, March 2023.
+"What is Queer About Queer Cinema: Queering Speculative Fabulation." *Graduate and Postdoctoral Research Symposium (Fifth Annual)*, March 2023, University of Miami, Miami, FL, USA.

-“Quando a estrela é coadjuvante: a personagem queer no cinema brasileiro entre a primeira e a segunda metade do século XX.”
-Biennal-International Symposium Vinculaciones: (Re)thinking the “We” in Latin America (7th).
-University of Pittsburgh, Pittsburgh, PA, USA, April 2023.
+"Quando a estrela é coadjuvante: a personagem queer no cinema brasileiro entre a primeira e a segunda metade do século XX." *Biennal-International Symposium Vinculaciones: (Re)thinking the “We” in Latin America (7th)*, April 2023, University of Pittsburgh, Pittsburgh, PA, USA.

-“Machorras, Viados, and Sapas: Post-feminism and Furry alliances in Latin America and Global North.”
-Department of Modern Languages and Literatures Graduate Conference: Transcultural Expressions: Conflict, Identity, And Revitalization In Multicultural Spheres.
-University of Miami, Miami, FL, USA, March 2023.
+"Machorras, Viados, and Sapas: Post-feminism and Furry alliances in Latin America and Global North." *Department of Modern Languages and Literatures Graduate Conference: Transcultural Expressions: Conflict, Identity, And Revitalization In Multicultural Spheres*, March 2023, University of Miami, Miami, FL, USA.

 ### Organizer

-“Critical Ecologies and Speculative Futures.”
-Conceiving the Environment.
-University of Miami, Miami, FL, USA, February 2024.
+"Critical Ecologies and Speculative Futures." *Critical Ecologies and Speculative Futures: Conceiving the Environment*, February 2024, University of Miami, Miami, FL, USA.
 With Jacob Dennis, Kathy Rubio, Massiel Medina, and Neta Kanny.

 ---

-## Awards and Honors

-**Max and Peggy Kriloff Student Travel Scholarship** (2025)
-*University of Miami – Graduate School*
-Amount: $500.00

-**Graduate Student Travel Support** (2024)
-*University of Miami – Graduate School*
-Amount: $1,000.00

-**Outstanding Scientific Award [Prêmio Destaque de Sessão] – Graduate Program in Sociology, Students’ Seminar at UFRGS** (2020)
-*Federal University of Rio Grande do Sul, Brasil*
-For presentation in the Panel "Diversities and Intersectionalities"

-**Outstanding Scientific Award [Prêmio Destaque de Sessão]** (2019)
-*Federal University of Rio Grande do Sul, Brasil*
-For presentation in the Panel “Psychoanalysis and Cinema”

-**Nomination – Human Sciences’ Young Researcher Award [Prêmio Jovem Pesquisador]** (2019)
-*Federal University of Rio Grande do Sul, Brasil*

-**Outstanding Scientific Award [Prêmio Destaque de Sessão] – Congress UFCSPA** (2019)
-*Federal University of Health Sciences of Porto Alegre*
-For presentation in the panel “Teaching”

 ## Funded Research